 - you have someone who is financially dependent on you

 then you should seek our advice.
 To discuss your requirements, please contact a member of our Private Client team.

-If the value of your estate exceeds the threshold (see below) applicable at the date of your death then inheritance tax may be payable.
-The inheritance tax threshold:
+If the value of your estate exceeds the threshold (currently £325,000) applicable at the date of your death then inheritance tax may be payable.

 Inheritance tax is presently charged at 40% on the value of your estate that exceeds the threshold, otherwise called the nil rate band (with some exceptions, in particular relating to agricultural and business property).
 There is no inheritance tax payable on assets passing to a surviving spouse or to a civil partner (unmarried couples do not benefit from such an exemption) or on assets passing to a charity.
 If you are unmarried or do not have a registered civil partnership then you need to consider the implications of inheritance tax on death and whether there is a need to equalise assets between you and possibly consider the use of trusts to take full advantage of both allowances.
 Prior to 9th October 2007 we advised married couples and civil partners to consider tax-efficient wills to mitigate the inheritance tax payable on the second death.
 Where assets pass to the surviving spouse or civil partner there is no inheritance tax payable on them at this time.
 But on the death of the surviving spouse or civil partner, their estate would have the benefit of their own nil rate band but the remainder of their estate is normally taxed at 40%.
 In effect the nil rate band of the first to die was wasted.
 Tax-efficient Wills, otherwise known as nil rate band discretionary trust Wills, had the effect of ring-fencing the allowance of the first to die, saving up to £120,000 of inheritance tax on the second death.

 Transferrable Nil Rate Band